Alec Baldwin sued for defamation by family of slain Marine - NewsBreak

 The lawsuit, first reported by the Casper Star-Tribune, alleges invasion of privacy, defamation, negligence and intentional infliction of emotional distress and seeks $25 million in damages.

 Jiennah McCollum gave birth to her late husband’s daughter in September.
-Online fundraisers have raised around $1 million for the widow and child.Alec Baldwin voluntarily turns cellphone over to authorities
+Online fundraisers have raised around $1 million for the widow and child.Alec Baldwin says it’s ‘a lie’ that he’s not helping shooting probe

 On Friday, Baldwin surrendered his cellphone to authorities investigating a fatal shooting on a film set in New Mexico last fall.
 Baldwin’s prop revolver discharged a live round during a rehearsal, killing cinematographer Halyna Hutchins and wounding director Joel Souza, according to authorities.